-After performing a final quality review of project data, the FDOT ETDM Coordinator or PD&E Project Manager uses the EST to notify project stakeholders to proceed with their review.
-An email notification is automatically customized according to the type of review the recipient conducts and may be tailored further to include project-specific review instructions.
+After completing the OEM pre-screening review of project data, the FDOT ETDM Coordinator or PD&E Project Manager uses the EST to notify project stakeholders to proceed with their review.
+An email notification is automatically customized according to the type of review the recipient conducts and may be tailored further to include projectspecific review instructions.
 When applicable, the email includes a link to the AN package.
 The email is sent to the following recipients: